Student Internship Program Resonators 2023

 duotone-4

 In this year’s edition, Scholars can choose internship project proposals proposed by tutors from the University of Warsaw, Wrocław University of Science and Technology, the International Centre for Translational Eye Research and Polish Technological Platform on Photonics.
-Candela Foundation plans to fund up to 7 scholarships – each up to 5500 PLN gross.
+Candela Foundation plans to fund up to 5 scholarships – each up to 8500 PLN.

 Who can apply?